playolaizq/bookstore/frontend/README.md

 ## Improvements

 - Ant Design classes overrides: Avoid using global - Investigate how to properly override Ant Design classes using CSS modules.
+- Style unexpected error page and manage different errors, for example: Not found, Forbidden...